mommy003/r2redux/README.md

 # DATA PREPARATION
 **a.
-Statistical testing of significant difference between R2 values for p-value thresholds:**
-If we want to perform some enrichment analysis (e.g., regulatory vs non_regulatory) in the PRS context to test significantly different from the expectation (4% = # SNPs in the regulatory / total # SNPs).
-We simultaneously fit two sets of PRS from regulatory and non-regulatory to get Î²_regu^2 and Î²_non_regu^2, using a multiple regression, and assess if the differences, (Î²_regu^2/expectation) - (Î²_non_regu^2/(1-expectation), is significantly different from the null hypothesis.
-To test this, we need to prepare input file for r2redux that includes the following fields (e.g. test_ukbb_enrichment_choles in example directory and r2_enrich_beta function in the manual).
+Statistical testing of significant difference between R2 values for p-value thresholds:** r2redux requires only phenotype and estimated PRS (from PLINK or any other software).
+Note that any missing value in the phenotypes should be removed.
+Phenotype and PRSs should be column-standardised before using r2redux (Olkin and Finn 1995).
+If we want to test the significant difference of R2 values for p-value thresholds, r2_diff function can be used with an input file that includes the following fields (also see test_ukbb_thresholds_scaled in the example directory and r2_diff function in the manual).
 - Phenotype (y)
 - PRS for p value 1 (x1)
 - PRS for p value 0.5 (x2)